 What is the guitar made of?

-The Top Guitars bodies, necks and fingerboards are all handcrafted from premium tone woods.
+The Sunfield bodies, necks and fingerboards are all handcrafted from premium tone woods.

 Body woods include Alder, Ash, Basswood, Mahogany, various figured Maples, and some other exotic woods.

 Neck woods include Maple, Mahogany and some other exotic woods.

 Fingerboard woods include Maple, Rosewood, Ebony, and some other exotic woods.

 How much set up and adjustment do I have to do when I get my guitar?

 All you need are very basic mechanical skills.
 Your guitar will come 100% assembled and set up in the box.
 All you will have to do is tune the guitar and possibly make a truss rod adjustment using the truss rod wrench provided.

 What tools will I need in order to maintain/adjust my guitar?

 You should be able to perform all adjustments with just a number 1 and 2 philips screwdriver, a flat head screwdriver, and various allen wrenches (we provide allen wrenches).